cran/dawaR/README.md

 {dawaR}](https://dawar.aleksanderbl.dk/articles/printing_maps.html).

 ## DAWA *will* be phased out

+> THE DATE IS 1st of July 2026

 The government entity that maintains the Danish Web Address API has disclosed that the API will be phased out at some point.
 When that time